 Accredited by the Society and College of Radiographers, this course will equip you with the skills to be a highly professional radiographer.
 Radiography combines science, technology and patient care to provide a vital role in patient diagnosis and treatment.
 Radiographers use a range of different imaging techniques and sophisticated technology to produce high quality images to aid diagnosis for injury or disease as part of the multi-professional healthcare team.
 The career structure provides opportunities for radiographers to specialise into many areas including ultrasound, CT/MRI scanning, image reporting, teaching and management.

-- Develop your skills and understanding by problem based learning activities
+- Develop your skills and understanding by active learning, role play and simulation activities

 This is for you if...